And the Sky Full of Stars: Cast and filming

+O'Hare also suggested to the director, Janet Greek, that during the scenes with Earth fighters exploding around him, that they have lights coming from different directions, "...the audience watches him turn and see another comrade killed, turn again and see another... and then another...
+It brings home to the audience that everyone's dying."

 The role of Knight Two was played by English actor Christopher Neame.
 Neame appeared in a number of BBC dramas, including a number of roles in series set during World War 2.
-He played Lieutenant Dick Player in Colditz, Flight Lieutenant Jim Curtis in Secret Army, and also played Marc Antony in The Cleopatras.
 Neame later moved to the United States and appears in guest roles in a number of series, including Star Trek: Enterprise.
+Michael O'Hare stated, "He was great fun to work with.
+One of the things I liked about the show was I got the chance to work with a lot of Englishmen, and I love English actors."
 The role of Knight Two was originally offered to Walter Koenig, best known for he portrayal of Pavel Chekov in the original Star Trek series and films.
 Koenig was unable to accept at the time for health reasons, but was later cast as the recurring character of Bester in "Mind War".
 The role of Knight Two was then offered to The Prisoner star Patrick McGoohan, who likewise wished to accept, but was not going to be in the country at the time of filming, and also had to decline the role.

 Actor Judson Scott played the character of Knight One.
 Scott is known for playing Khan's chief henchman in Star Trek: The Wrath of Khan, and became friends with Ricardo Montalbán, who played Khan.
-Scott has appeared in a number of stage productions, and in television science fiction and action series.
-His roles have including playing the lead character in the short-lived series The Phoenix (1982 TV series), Lieutenant James in the 1984 series V, and several characters in the Star Trek franchise.
+Scott has played characters in a number of stage productions, and television science fiction and action series, including The Phoenix (1982 TV series), the 1984 series V, and the Star Trek franchise.

 Sound and Visual Effects

 The Babylon 5 makeup department involved in this episode, consisted of the team from makeup design company Optic Nerve.
-The team – Everett Burrell, Greg Funk, Mary Kay Morse, Ron Pipes and John Vulich – won the 1994 Emmy Award for Outstanding Individual Achievement in Makeup for a Series for episode 5 of the season, "The Parliament of Dreams" The initial design for the Minbari characters was created by production designer Steve Burg, with the Optic Nerve team finalising the design.
+The team – Everett Burrell, Greg Funk, Mary Kay Morse, Ron Pipes and John Vulich – won the 1994 Emmy Award for Outstanding Individual Achievement in Makeup for a Series for "The Parliament of Dreams", a previous episode of the season.
+The initial design for the Minbari characters was created by production designer Steve Burg, with the Optic Nerve team finalising the design.